0xnomy/school-information-system-in-cpp-using-stucture/README.md

 # Course Management
 Struct Course with members ID, CourseName, teacher, fee, and creditHours.

 PrintAll function to display the details of all the courses.

 Struct CourseList with members courses (an array of 5 elements).

 PrintAll function to display the details of all the courses in the entire array.

 AddCourse function to add a new course to the array at any index.

 Sort function to sort the entire array of courses in ascending or descending order of their ID's.

 DeleteAll function to remove all courses from the array.

 # Student Management
 Struct Student with members ID, StdName, and RollNo.

 PrintAll function to display the details of all the students.

 Struct StudentList with members std (an array of 5 elements).

-PrintAll function to display the details of all the students in the list.
+Print function to display the details of the student.

 AddStudent function to add a new student to the array on the basis of student ID.

 DeleteStudent function to remove a student from the array on the basis of student ID.

 # Program Flow